 What you’ll learn

-- What is UX?
+- What UX actually is

-- The business value of UX
+- Its true business value

-- What = exceptional UX
+- What a UX designer does

 What is UX Design?

-Consider this scenario, for example:
+Consider this airport scenario, for example:

-When we’re at security and it’s not clear as to which items must be “taken out”, or which medications must be declared, all the while it being a requirement to show our boarding pass before entering the security area, with nowhere to rest our bag while all of this malarkey is happening, and a queue of impatient travellers behind us…this is terrible user experience.
+When we’re at security and it’s not clear as to which items must be “taken out” out of our bag, or which medications must be declared, all the while our travel documents are restricting the use of one hand, and there’s nowhere to rest our bag while all of this is happening, and there’s a queue of travellers behind us…this is terrible user experience.

 The Business Value of UX Design